 So even though it does provide some moisturising benefits, you still need to use a moisturiser on top so the long-term benefits are at their most effective.
 The cost of effective anti-ageing creams and serums are usually less than $150.
 As long as they have ingredients that help repair damage and boost skin's regenerative process, it's worth the extra buck."

-Regular Serum vs. Anti-Ageing Serum
+Regular Serum vs. Anti-Aging Serum

 Serums, in general, are great for targeting specific concerns, it just depends on which active ingredients your skin needs to look and feel healthier.
 For example, you may want to fight acne, while someone else may be looking for one with inflammatory benefits.
 As for anti-ageing serums, they "work on a cellular level to repair the DNA damage that occurs from sunlight, pollution, and even blue light from computers and phones," Moy describes.